 Each unit is provided with a pre-wired and tested remote interface controller for remote mounting within the wine cellar.
-The remote interface controller has multiple control functions for cooling.
+The remote interface controller has multiple control functions for cooling, heating and operation.
+It has a fully automatic mode to switch between heating and cooling.